amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 ## [1] 0.719
 ```

 The resulting **AUC of 0.719** isn't that good compared to the orginal, non-transformed data set.
+But we have to remember that this is one variable against almost 5000!!
 Let's try this again with 2 components:

 ```r
 nComp <- 2